Dieting teaches us to love our bodies, right? I mean this is what we are sold in our society!

 Depending on the response I would do one of three things.
 Perfectly game plan on what I could or couldn’t eat at the social gathering.
 Or I would eat prior.
 Or starve myself all night and eat later.

-It got the point where I would dread being invited to dinner.
+It got to the point where I would dread being invited to dinner.
 It would be easier to simply stay home, alone, and cook my own bland chicken.

 Food is NOT Medicine

 If you know anything about my education background, I’m actually a registered holistic practitioner.
 Take one guess what are some staple terms you hear inside of holistic nutrition or holistic medicine?